hiraokadaisuke/inventory-demo/README.md

 Use `/signup` to create an account and `/login` to access the app.
 After sign-up you will be redirected to `/setup` where you can register your profile.
 Completing setup creates a "メイン倉庫" record automatically.

+### OTP Login

+Visit `/signup` and enter your email address to receive a one-time login link.
+The app uses Supabase `signInWithOtp` under the hood, so make sure the following environment variables are configured (see `.env.example`):

+- `NEXT_PUBLIC_SUPABASE_URL`
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY`

+After clicking the link in the email, the session is authenticated and you will be redirected to `/setup` to complete your profile.

 ### FAQ

 Basic usage tips and troubleshooting steps are available at `/faq`.